The Affordable Care Act (ACA) and other new federal policies put in place important new protections for LGBT individuals and their families.

 Medicare: If you are legally married to your same-sex partner, you may now qualify for Medicare coverage depending on your spouse’s work history.

 Health coverage through an employer: Because of the Windsor and Obergefell decisions, all federal employees, federal contractors, members of the military, veterans, and state employees who are legally married to a same-sex partner may now obtain spousal health benefits for their partner.
 In addition, all health insurance issuers who offer coverage to opposite-sex spouses must also offer coverage to same-sex spouses.
-However, the Supreme Court decisions do not apply to private employers.
-Still, while there remains some question about whether private employers can legally limit spousal coverage to opposite-sex spouses only, many experts believe that an employer who does so would likely found to be in violation of federal Civil Rights law.
+However, there remains some question about whether private employers can legally limit spousal coverage to opposite-sex spouses only, many experts believe that an employer who does so would likely found to be in violation of federal Civil Rights law.

 For more information, visit Health and Access to Care and Coverage for Lesbian, Gay, Bisexual, and Transgender Individuals in the U.S.